31st Annual Dr. Martin Luther King Jr. Holiday Celebration of Macomb County

 "Building the Beloved Community"

 A new annual award was introduced, 'The Builders of the Beloved Community'.
-We wanted to recognize those of Macomb County communities who have shown by example that they have toiled to keep the dream alive by the work that they do everyday.
-They are true builders and they make our communities a better place for all.
+We wanted to recognize those of Macomb County communities who have shown by example that they have toiled to keep the dream alive by the work that they do every day.
+They are real builders, and they make our communities a better place for all.
 The first honorees of the Beloved Community Builder's Award; Sue Coates for the work of Turning Point, Inc; keeping women and children safe from domestic violence and sexual assault for over 40 years.
 An award in Memory Of Rev. John L. Mack for his years of tireless service as a spiritual leader in our communities was accepted by his son, John Mack.
 Vivian Powell was honored for quietly going about the work of being a community advocate for the residents in her Clinton Township community.
 Dr. Judith Pritchett for the work that she has done at MISD.
 While we all recognize that there is much to do, Dr. Pritchett stands out as a leader for paving the way for progress.

 The evening was just as the 2018 MLK Holiday Committee, led by Kirkanne G. Moseley planned it to be.
 The committee wanted a gathering where those who espouse to Dr. King's Dream would come together in fellowship to celebrate.
 There were over 400 people in attendance, affirming the belief that the celebration did not need a cast of thousands to deliver a message of faith, hope, and love.
 Rev. Bart Beebe challenged everyone present to recommit to being the best that we are blessed to be.
 In closing, please embrace the words of his Benediction.